Marco Freitas

-Marco Luis Verissimo de Freitas (born 29 August 1972), known as Marco Freitas, is an Angolan footballer of Portuguese descent who played as a defensive midfielder.
+Marco Luis Verissimo de Freitas (born 29 August 1972), known as Marco Freitas, is an Angolan footballer who played as a defensive midfielder.

 Club career

 Born in Benguela, Angola, Freitas emigrated to Madeira as a 13-year-old, joining A.D.
 Machico youth ranks, where he would spend four seasons, moving to C.D.
 Nacional in 1989.
 He returned to his former team in his debut season as a professional in 1991-92.
 He returned to Nacional in the following seasons, where he became a regular used player, amassing over sixty league caps in the second tier.

 In 1995, he joined Vitória S.C., where he had, arguably, the best years of his career, being an important player in a team that reach two consecutive fifth-place finishes, plus a club best, third place in 1997-98.
 His performances led him to S.L.
 Benfica in 1998, being immediately loaned out to farm team, F.C.
 Alverca.

 In Alverca, Freitas was a regular starter, partnering in the midfield with Jamir Gomes and Nandinho, and helping the club remain in the top tier.

 He returned to Benfica in the next year, debuting on 31 October 1999, in an away loss against Alverca.
 He was mostly a reserve player, almost never being used by Jupp Heynckes.
 Still under contract with Benfica, Freitas returned to Alverca in 2000, spending one year there, now mostly as a bench player, moving to S.C.
 Salgueiros for the two remaining years of his contract.

 The later years of his career, were spent on the second tier, and third tier, retiring in 2008.